cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Hash values are like fingerprints -- with a small information base you are able to identify a much larger object.

-The files of the CrypTool project normally get on your computer by downloading the archive (setup file) and unpacking the archive:
+The files of the CrypTool project normally get onto your computer by downloading the archive (setup file) and unpacking the archive:
 a) Downloadable files:
-   At the homepage of CrypTool www.cryptool.org you can find the hash values of all files directly downloadable from the English Web page within the files md5sum.txt and sha1sum.txt.
+   At the homepage of CrypTool www.cryptool.org you can find the hash values of all files directly downloadable from the English Web page within the files md5sum.txt and sha1sum.txt there.
    If you newly calculate the hash of a downloaded file and then compare it with the values at the CrypTool homepage, you can see, whether you got an unchanged copy of the original file or not.
    If the hash values are different you should download the file again and eventually try to find the reason, why you had a modified file at your computer.
 b) Additionally you can check the files WITHIN the downloaded setup
-   package:
+   archive:
    The hash values of these files are within the files md5sum.txt and sha1sum.txt, which will be unpacked as part of the archive.